 1/4 teaspoon ground cinnamon

 1/4 teaspoon ground allspice

-2. Combine first 3 ingredients in a large bowl.
-Stir in figs, cranberries, and vanilla.
+Combine first 3 ingredients in a large bowl.
+Stir in chopped figs, cranberries, and vanilla.

-3. Weigh or lightly spoon flours into dry measuring cups; level with a knife.
-Combine flours, bran, and next 3 ingredients in a bowl, stirring with a whisk.
+Lightly spoon flours into dry measuring cups; level with a knife.
+Combine flours, bran, baking soda, cinnamon, and allspice, stirring with a whisk.
 Add flour mixture to egg mixture, stirring just until moist.
 Gently fold in almonds.

-4. Drop by level 1/4-cup measures 4 inches apart on 2 baking sheets lined with parchment paper.
+Drop by level 1/4 cup measures 4 inches apart on 2 baking sheets lined with parchment paper.
 Sprinkle evenly with granulated sugar.
 Bake at 350° for 12 minutes or until almost set.
 Cool 2 minutes on pans.
 Remove from pans; cool completely on wire racks.